wazum/sluggi/README.md

 Available on [TER](https://extensions.typo3.org/extension/sluggi) and [packagist](https://packagist.org/packages/wazum/sluggi).

+## 2023 Update information

+- The extension version schema changed with the rewrite.
+It's now coupled to the TYPO3 CMS version.
+So _sluggi_ 12.x is for _TYPO3 CMS_ 12.x.
+- All the old versions/tags are still available.
+- The documentation is always for the latest version.
+It's possible that some features are not available in older versions.

 ## Features

 - Normal users can only edit the part of the page slug they have permission to edit.
 This means that administrators can restrict editing the page slug on certain pages.